rodriada000/SessionMapSwitcher/README.md

 2. In Map Switcher click the `...` button inside the `Texture Replacer` section.
 In the file browse window that opens select the `.uasset` or `.zip` file you downloaded. ![](https://github.com/rodriada000/SessionMapSwitcher/blob/master/docs/images/app_replace_texture.png?raw=true "Replace Textures Example")
 > NOTE: You only need to select the one `.uasset` file.
 Map Switcher will know to copy the other required files.
 3. Click `Replace` and the texture will be replaced.
-> NOTE: Map Switcher relies on the file name to find the correct texture to replace.
-If the filename of the texture does not match a texture name in the game then you will get an error saying it could not find the texture to replace.
+> NOTE: Map Switcher relies on the texture files to be cooked with the correct folder path to find the correct texture to replace.
+If the texture is not cooked with the correct path then the texture may be copied to the incorrect location.